 However, there is not one color that fits every brand and situation and is guaranteed to boost conversions.
 While many suggest that red is a one-size-fits-all solution, it is not that simple.

 The real goal is to use color to make your CTA stand out from the background.
-One of the most basic web design principles is that o
+One of the most basic web design best practices is that o

 6. Focus On Your Call-To-Action